Journal — Comparison · 7 min read

 Does Square POS work in Kuwait?

-The app installs and runs, but Square's payment processing doesn't work in Kuwait.
-You can use Square for inventory and cash sales, but card payments must be processed through a separate KNET terminal.
+The app installs and runs, but Square's payment processing operates only in selected countries (US, UK, Canada, Australia, Japan, Ireland, France, Spain) — Kuwait is not included.
+You can use Square for inventory and cash sales, but card payments must be processed through a separate local card terminal.

 What is the alternative to Square POS in Kuwait?

-QuickBiz (Kuwait-built, KWD, Arabic), Loyverse (free tier, global), or Odoo (enterprise).
-None of them lock you into proprietary payment processing.
+QuickBiz (Kuwait-built, KWD, Arabic), Loyverse (free plan, global), or Odoo (enterprise).
+None of them require proprietary payment processing — all work alongside any local card terminal.

 Does Square support Arabic?